How To Handle Media Communication During A Crisis?

 1. Form a Crisis Communication Team

-Choose team members that are skilled in public relations, media handling, and decision-making as their primary role would be to assess the situation, develop a communication strategy, and become the central point for all external communications.
+Choose team members that are skilled in public relations, media handling, and decision-making as their primary role would be to assess the situation, develop a communication strategy, and become the source for all external communications.

 Once you’ve assembled the team, task them with drafting messages for all possible crisis scenarios.
-You can include a media trainer in Toronto in the planning process to help you find the balance between sounding genuine and maintaining a strong brand image and also train your team on how you present during a crisis.
+You can include a media trainer in Toronto in the planning process.
+Media trainers know what questions will be asked and can help you identify and prepare a suitable spokesperson.

 2. Assess the Situation Quickly